PoliticalGraveyard.com

 Lucille Sullivan — of Manchester, Hillsborough County, N.H.
 Democrat.
 Secretary of New Hampshire Democratic Party, 1957.
 Female.
 Still living as of 1957.

 Ellen Suprunowicz — of Amherst, Hillsborough County, N.H.
 Republican.
-Delegate to Republican National Convention from New Hampshire, 2016.
+Delegate to Republican National Convention from New Hampshire, 2016; Republican candidate for Presidential Elector for New Hampshire, 2016 (on behalf of Donald Trump and Mike Pence); Republican candidate for Presidential Elector for New Hampshire, 2024 (on behalf of Donald Trump and J. D. Vance).
 Female.
-Still living as of 2016.
+Still living as of 2024.

 Katrina Lantos Swett — also known as Katrina Lantos — of New Hampshire.
 Democrat.
-Candidate for Presidential Elector for New Hampshire; candidate for U.S. Representative from New Hampshire 2nd District, 2002.
+Democratic Presidential Elector for New Hampshire, 1992; candidate for U.S. Representative from New Hampshire 2nd District, 2002.
 Female.
 Still living as of 2002.

 Relatives: Daughter of Thomas Peter Lantos; married to Richard Nelson Swett.